 Preserving Black History

-Event: Black History Month 2026:
+Past Event: Black History Month 2026

-Held in recognition of the 100th anniversary of Negro History Week - conceived by Carter G. Woodson and his peers at the Wabash Y - the event invites neighbors, families, and visitors to reflect, listen, and contribute their voices to a living history of the building and the community it has served.
+Held this past February in recognition of the 100th anniversary of Negro History Week - conceived by Carter G. Woodson and his peers at the Wabash Y - “These Walls Don’t Talk - People Do” invited neighbors, families, and visitors to reflect, listen, and contribute their voices to a living history of the building and the community it has served.

 Reach out to info@trcwabash.org.